AlinBanka/itucsdb1832/README.rst

 The project uses the Python language, the Flask web application framework, and the PostgreSQL database.

+To view the final website go to https://itucsdb1832.herokuapp.com/home_page To view the documentation go to https://itucsdb1832.github.io/itucsdb1832/

 How to use this repository
 --------------------------